-- Distract yourself or using guided meditation. - Use warm water instead of hot or cold which can make the feeling worse. - If you have numbness in your feet, always wear shoes and check your feet for open sores once a day. - Stay away from things that make your neuropathy worse, such as tight shoes, standing for too long or drinking alcohol. - If you have numbness in your hands, use extra care when cooking and protect your hands from hot surfaces and sharp objects.
+- Distract yourself using guided meditation. - Use warm water, as hot or cold water can make the feeling worse. - If you have numbress in your feet, always wear shoes and check your feet for sores once a day.

+- Stay away from things that make your neuropathy worse, such as tight shoes, standing for too long, or drinking alcohol. - If you have numbress in your hands, use extra care when cooking and protect your hands from hot surfaces and sharp objects.

-- Steroids
+- Steroids •

-- Patches or creams of numbing medicine
+- Numbing patches or creams •

 - Antidepressant medicines

-- Anti-seizure medicines
+- Anti-seizure medicines •

-If you have nerve pain or numbness, talk to your healthcare team about whether acupuncture, physical or occupational therapy may be right for you.
+If you have nerve pain or numbness, talk to your healthcare team about whether acupuncture, physical therapy, or occupational therapy may be right for you.

-Shortness of Breath - Difficulty Breathing
+Shortness of Breath

 Shortness of breath is common for people with lung cancer.
-Breathing can be uncomfortable and you may feel like you can't get enough air into your lungs.
-It can feel scary but this can happen even when the levels of oxygen in the blood are normal.
-Some causes of shortness of breath may be related to your cancer and others may not.
+Breathing can be uncomfortable, and you may feel like you can't get enough air into your lungs.
+It can feel scary, but this can happen even when the levels of oxygen in the blood are normal.
+Some causes of shortness of breath may be related to lung cancer, and others may not.